- Dante’s poetic mission, transferred from the canzone Così nel mio parlar (one of the rime petrose) to Inferno 32

 - ice: the frozen core—the frozen heart—at the center of the universe

 - ice: the mirror of the self

-- the structural connection between family and betrayal in the upper stratum of society anticipates the Ugolino episode
+- the lack of a clear demarcation between family betrayal and political betrayal anticipates the Ugolino episode

 - the “bestial segno” and the utter distortion of language: used not to comfort and console and communicate but to betray